 Note on layering:

 There are three layers and the topping.
 All the ingredients are best prepped all at once.
 Pay close attention to whether an ingredient is to be divided into 1/3 or 1/4’s or has no division.
-If it’s 1/3, the ingredients are divided into the three layers, 1/3 in each layer.
-If the ingredient is divided by 1/4, it will go into all three layers, but the final quarter will be a part of the topping.
-If there is no division (the cheese and green onion) it goes on top, only.
+(Mental division fine and expected!
+No need to physically divide any items.)

 Begin the layering:

-Add about 1/3 of the crumbled cornbread on the bottom of the trifle dish.
+- Layer 1: Add about 1/3 of the crumbled cornbread on the bottom of the trifle dish.
 Over that, dollop about 1/4 of the Mayo/Ranch mixture.
-Sprinkle on 1/4 of the red onion, 1/3 of bell pepper, 1/3 of the tomato, 1/3 of the corn, and 1/4 of the bacon.
-Do not use the cheese or the green onion in layers.
-Layers two and three: Simply repeat the first layer.
+Sprinkle on 1/4 of the red onion, 1/3 of the bell pepper, 1/3 of the tomato, 1/3 of the corn, and 1/4 of the bacon.

-Carefully cover and refrigerate for several hours; three is ideal.
+Carefully cover and refrigerate for several hours; three is ideal, up to five is good.
 Mix right before serving.

 _______________________________________________________